tg1702/Battle-of-the-Algorithms-I/docs/controller_api.md

 def set_player_name():
     return "Your Name"
 ```
 This function is called by the game engine to set the name of the snake.

+#### Return Value
-The name should be a string and can be any valid Python string.
+The `set_player_name` function must return a string representing the name of the player.
+The string can be any valid Python string, but it should not contain any special characters or spaces.